Obesity and Overweight

 What causes obesity & overweight?

-A number of factors can play a role in weight gain.
-These include diet, lack of exercise, factors in a person’s environment, and genetics.
-Some of these factors are discussed briefly below.
+Several factors can play a role in gaining and retaining excess weight.
+These include diet, lack of exercise, environmental factors, and genetics.
+Some of these factors are discussed briefly in the following section.
 The National Heart, Lung, and Blood Institute offers more information on the causes of overweight and obesity.

 Food and Activity